Get,

 • Definition: Muskmelon is a term that encompasses a variety of melons.
 It is not a specific type but a category that includes different melon varieties.

-• Appearance: Muskmelons can have varying skin textures and colors.
+• Appearance: Muskmelons can have varying skin textures and colours.
 The appearance is diverse among different types of muskmelons.

-• Flavor: The flavor of muskmelons varies widely.
+• Flavour: The flavour of muskmelons varies widely.
 It can range from sweet to slightly musky, depending on the specific variety.

 • Nutritional Content: Muskmelons, as a group, offer hydration and essential nutrients.
 They typically contain vitamins, minerals, and dietary fiber.